 God deserves our love not our malice.
 If we aren’t amending our life, to “stop sinning” (1 Corinthians 15:34), our great love for God and hatred for sin we claim to have is just a lie.
 God’s grace is surely enough to take away our sins, if we allow Him (cf. 2 Corinthians 12:9).

 The sad reality is, we don’t correctly seek God and as a result, we are not accepting His transforming grace and changing.

 We aren’t stopping our sins!
 We continue in them day in and day out thinking this is just who we are, or perhaps we feel we just can’t stop, or maybe we think our sins are just venial and nothing to be concerned about.

 We have a great lack of hatred for sin and prove complacency with our offences–great and small alike–against God because we don’t change…but with God’s grace (our strength), we most certainly can and must.

 What little love we have for God!
 Most of us aren’t trying to stop all of our sins; we are apparently fine with many of them.
 Sadly, most aren’t even trying to stop any of them.
 We say we are sorry for our sins, but our sorrow is far from true, starting with the fact that we put no or such little effort into changing.

-The reality is most don’t even know what true sorrow is–as I will explain later– so we aren’t working to obtain that goal and are unknowingly rejecting God’s saving mercy for bounds of sins.
+The reality is most don’t even know what true sorrow is–as I will explain later– so we aren’t working to obtain that goal, and we are unknowingly rejecting God’s saving mercy for bounds of sins.
 Lord help us! (cf. 1 Corinthians 6:9-11).